 Cornell affiliates and their partners can use the space to host meetings, work individually, work collaboratively, prepare/print materials, participate in video/phone conferences and other activities.

-The OEI-managed cubicle and collaborative workspace are only available to people working on the above activities.
+The Einhorn Center-managed cubicle and collaborative workspace are only available to people working on the above activities.
 The other rooms and spaces are shared among the co-locating units.

 Workspaces are generally available weekdays 8 a.m. to 5 p.m.
 To book space outside these hours, contact Sarah Hazlitt at email@example.com or (607) 255-5358